Château Cos Labory Saint-Estèphe Grand Cru Classé AOC

 Download Tasting Note

-Le Saint-Estèphe de Montrose Saint-Estèphe (Château Montrose GCC 3rd wine)
+Le Saint-Estèphe de Montrose Saint-Estèphe AOC (Château Montrose GCC 3rd wine)

 For more info, visit Château Montrose website.